HC Rabotnichki: Venue

-HC Rabotnichki plays its League Matches at Jane Sandanski Arena.
-Jane Sandanski Arena is an indoor sports arena located in the Aerodrom Municipality of Skopje.
-The arena has a capacity of 7,500.
-It is named after the revolutionary Jane Sandanski.
-The sports complex includes a 5-star hotel with a spa center, swimming pool and a sky bar.
-Tennis courts, fitness center and clubs headquarters are within the sports complex.
-Sports Centre Jane Sandanski also has an aerobics center, tennis and table tennis courts, playground for children and exclusive HUMMEL sports store and fan shop.
+HC Rabotnichki currently plays its league matches at Jane Sandanski Arena, an indoor sports arena located in the Aerodrom Municipality of Skopje.
+The arena has a capacity of 7,500 and is named after the revolutionary Jane Sandanski.
+The sports complex includes a hotel with a spa center, swimming pool, and sky bar.
+The complex also contains tennis courts, a fitness center, the club headquarters, an aerobics center, table tennis facilities, a children's playground, aHummel sports store, and a fan shop.